jennaknudsen/cs3450-7even/README.md

 ## Organization and name scheme for the workspace

 All documentation will be stored in a folder called `docs/`.
 All project source code will be stored in a folder called `src/djangoserver_cs3450/`.
-As the program is being written, we expect the `src/djangoserver_cs3450/` folder to become subdivided into more subfolders (Django will generate many of these automatically).

 ## Version control procedures